 Simple yet incisive, Miguel Januario’s works, which he likes to call ‘streetments’, are a criticism of the political, social and economic values of the contemporary urban societies. ±MaisMenos± is an intervention art project conceptually reduced to an equation of simplicity and opposites: more/less, positive/negative, black/white.

-Wandering around Lisbon, I found a couple of his thought-provoking and cutting-edge works, one inside that amazing place called LX Factory (seriously guys, I can’t wait to tell you more about this place!) and one in the city center, written in Portuguese, meaning ‘I think but I don’t exist’.
+Wandering around Lisbon, I found a couple of his thought-provoking and cutting-edge works, one inside LX Factory and one in the city center, written in Portuguese, meaning ‘I think but I don’t exist’.

 Born in Angola and raised in Carcavelos, the legendary birthplace of graffiti in Portugal, Nomen is one of the graffiti pioneers in this country.
-I found a couple of his political walls along the ‘Hall of Fame‘ (Amoreiras neighborhood), Lisbon’s biggest and oldest stretch of mural (some 90s paintings are still there – which is practically prehistoric in graffiti terms!).
+I found a couple of his political walls along the ‘Hall of Fame‘ in Amoreiras neighborhood, Lisbon’s biggest and oldest stretch of mural (some 90s paintings are still there – which is practically prehistoric in graffiti terms!).

 His style is plunged into hip-hop culture, which is something I am not that into, but I can appreciate a good ‘old style’ mural when I see it, and I did appreciate his ‘political street art’ in Amoreiras, especially the one below: